Turnbuckle: Shipping

 Turnbuckles are used for tensioning a ship's rigging and lashings.
 A variant of the turnbuckle called a bottle screw features an enclosed tubular body.

 Entertainment industry

 Turnbuckles are used in nearly all rigging performed in the entertainment industry, including theatre, film, and live concert performances.
 In entertainment rigging, turnbuckles are more commonly used to make small adjustments in line lengths.
 This is generally to make a flown (hoisted) unit sit parallel to the stage.
 Another way a turnbuckle could prove helpful is with making very minor height or angle adjustments.

 Pipe systems

 Turnbuckles are used in piping systems as a way to provide minor adjustments for field inconsistencies.
 This also allows for a minimum amount of resistance when transferring the load to the support components.

 Orthopaedics

 A type of splint is used for upper limb to produce gradual stretching over contracted joint by its turn buckle mechanism.
 Used to treat stiff elbow and Volkmann Ischemic Contracture.

+Professional wrestling

+In professional wrestling, turnbuckles are used to attach the ring ropes to the ring posts.
+Turnbuckles used for this purpose are usually covered with a protective pad to prevent injury, but wrestlers (especially "heel" wrestlers) sometimes remove the pad in order to increase the damage caused by Irish whips and similar moves.